Share

 Finland is known for low power distance.
 Hierarchies exist, but they are intentionally downplayed.
 Leaders are expected to be approachable, informal, and consensus-oriented.
 Employees often challenge ideas directly, even in group settings, without this being interpreted as disrespect.

 Mexico, by contrast, tends to operate with higher power distance.
 Hierarchy is more visible, and leadership roles are clearly defined.
-Titles matter.
-Authority carries symbolic weight.
+Titles matter and authority carries symbolic weight.
 Public disagreement with senior leaders is less common, not because people lack opinions, but because respect for structure is deeply embedded.

-Finnish decision-making tends to be direct and task-focused.
-Meetings are structured.
-Agendas are followed.
+In Finland decision-making tends to be direct and task-focused.
+Meetings are structured and agendas followed.
 Once consensus is reached, implementation begins.
 In Mexico, decisions often move through relational channels before becoming formalized.
 Informal conversations, trust-building, and stakeholder alignment may occur outside the official meeting room.
-What appears slow from a Finnish perspective may actually be necessary relational groundwork.
+What appears slow from one perspective may actually be necessary relational groundwork.

 A Finnish leader might expect:“We discussed this yesterday.
 Why are we revisiting it?”
 A Mexican colleague may be ensuring:“Have all key stakeholders privately aligned before we commit publicly?”
 This difference reflects both power distance and uncertainty avoidance.
-Mexico demonstrates relatively higher uncertainty avoidance than Finland.
-There is often greater sensitivity to risk, ambiguity, and the potential relational consequences of decisions.
+Mexico demonstrates relatively higher uncertainty avoidance which is why there is often greater sensitivity to risk, ambiguity, and the potential relational consequences of decisions.

 As a result, extra confirmation, relationship reinforcement, and informal consultation are common.
 Things may take longer — not due to inefficiency, but due to risk management and social cohesion.

-In Finland, direct feedback is often seen as honest and efficient.
-A manager may say:“This part did not meet the standard.
+In Finland, direct feedback is usually interpreted as honest, fair, and efficient.
+A manager might say, “This part did not meet the standard.
 Please revise.”
+The focus is on the task, not the person.
+The assumption is that professionalism means separating performance from identity.
+Clear correction equals respect.

 Without awareness, these differences create predictable tensions: